-Leong, E. (2016).
+Leong, E. (in press).
 Printing vernacular medicine in early modern England: the case of Lazare Rivière’s 'The Practice of Physick’.
-In A. Kinzelbach, & R. Schilling (
+In A. Kinzelbach, A. Mendelsohn, & R. Schilling (

 Leong, E. (2013).
 Collecting knowledge for the family: recipes, gender and practical knowledge in the early modern english household.
 Centaurus, 55(2), 81-103.Read more

 Leong, E. (2008).
 Making Medicines in the Early Modern Household.
 Bulletin of the History of Medicine, 82(1), 145-168.Read more